 - Flush levers which open/close the chamber so smells can’t escape when it’s not in use

-- Designed to resemble normal toilets
+- Designed to resemble regular toilets

 - Drains and evaporating chambers which keep moisture levels low